tapnair/FusionFiller/README.md

    ![filler Circles](./resources/filler_circles.png)

+### Update Filler Features:
+ - Recomputes any "Fusion Filler" features in the model.
+ - Uses previously assigned values
+ - Useful if the source body changes shape as the geometry generated is not inherently parametric

 ## License
 Samples are licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
 Please see the [LICENSE](LICENSE) file for full details.